01Keep Up With the News

 The IRS doesn’t want to send you a tax credit refund without first making very sure that you meet all the rules for qualifying.
 In fact, one of the provisions included in the Protecting Americans from Tax Hikes (PATH) Act of 2015 requires that the IRS take a little extra time to review all claims for these refundable credits to make sure the taxpayers really are eligible.

 But calculations for qualifying and how much of a credit you can claim can be complex.
 It’s easy to make a mistake, and it can be tempting to fudge just a little if you’re borderline because the reward is significant.
 Don't fudge.
 Take advantage of the calculators provided by the IRS to make sure you qualify and, if so, for how much.

 Many credits also typically require that you complete extra tax forms and attach them to your tax return in a certain order.
-If you have any doubt at all that you’re making the calculations correctly or that you’re correctly attaching what must be attached, seek help.
+If you have any doubt at all that you’re making the calculations correctly or that you’re correctly attaching what must be attached, seek help from a tax professional.